sean-codes/cs-sockets/README.md

 # CS-Sockets
-NodeJS Websockets For Sending Text/JSON (strings)
+Pure NodeJS server for snappy string networking

 Still a work in progress!